1107-adishjain/Codemap-Hackxios/kiro/01_problem-understanding.md

 # CodeMap: Problem Understanding and Justification

+> **Quick Reality Check:** Before diving in, think about the last time you joined a new codebase.
+How long did it take you to make your first meaningful contribution?
+Days?
+Weeks?
+What if that could be hours instead?

 ## 1. Document Intent and Planning Context

 This document captures our team's comprehensive problem understanding phase, completed before any implementation work began. **Kiro was used to structure and document our planning process**, ensuring we approached this challenge with deliberate analysis rather than reactive coding.

+**Interactive Challenge:** As you read this analysis, consider your own experiences with the problems we describe.
+Do they resonate?
+Have you lived through similar frustrations?
+This isn't just theoretical—it's about real developer pain we've all experienced.

 Spending time on problem clarity was critical for CodeMap because the challenge we're addressing—codebase comprehension—is fundamentally about information architecture and cognitive load.
 Without understanding the root causes and failure modes of existing approaches, any solution would likely replicate the same shortcomings that plague current tools.